Object Shape Details Window

 This tab allows you to edit the basic 3D shape of the object.

 A scale value is used as values in the point definitions.
-By double-clicking one of the values in the list you can edit it.

 A point can be of two types, either a scale point or a reference point.